Carlo000ml/ComputerVision-Adelaide-Homography-FM-Estimation/README.md

 ## Introduction

 The AdelaideRMF dataset is widely used for validating multimodel fitting solutions.
-However, it contains errors and is presented in a hard clustering format, which is not ideal for multimodel fitting scenarios.
+However, it contains errors and it is presented in a hard clustering format, which is not ideal for multimodel fitting scenarios.
 Our project aims to correct these issues by:
 - Cleaning the dataset from errors
 - Re-proposing it in the form of soft clustering